jian2486/VioletWing-own-jian2486/README.md

 3. **Compile the Project (Optional):**

-   To create a executable, run the provided `compile.bat` script:
+   To create an executable, run the provided `compile.bat` script:

    ```bash
    compile.bat